jon-chun/jon-chun/README.md

   - Humanities: Modern Language Association, Narrative
   - Digital Humanities: Springer International Journal of Digital Humanities, International Journal of Humanities and Arts Computing

 I created the open-source library SentimentArcs in 2019, at the time the largest ensemble for diachronic sentiment analysis and the basis for Katherine Elkins's “The Shapes of Stories” (Cambridge UP 2022).
 I presented some of the earliest GPT-2 story generation work at Narrative2020 and have since published in Cultural Analytics and Narrative on AI and narrative.
-As of January 2025, I've mentored approximately four hundred computational Digital Humanities projects since 2017 across virtually every department of Kenyon College as part of the Integrated Program for Humane Studies and the Scientific Computing programs.
-I co-founded the AI Digital Humanities Colab, the world's first human-centered AI Digital Humanities curriculum at Kenyon, and our AI KDH research colab.
+As of January 2025, I've mentored approximately four hundred computational interdisciplinary ML/AI projects since 2017 across virtually every department of Kenyon College as part of the Integrated Program for Humane Studies and the Scientific Computing programs.
+I co-founded the AI Colab, the world's first human-centered AI curriculum at Kenyon, and our AI KDH research colab.
 I currently have research papers pending on using LLMs to compare multiple translations of Proust, multimodal (dialog+image) diachronic sentiment arcs in film, emotional hacking of LLM high-stakes decision-making, a novel benchmark on semantic similarity, IP infringement and creativity using Narrative theory, and an updated and expanding ethical audit of the leading LLMs.
 I'm also a co-author on an ICML position paper that was invited as an oral presentation this year in Vienna.
 My current research projects focus on AI persuasion, manipulation and deception as well as using LLMs for predictive analytics and decision-making on structured tabular data.
 (July 2024)

 * Google Scholar: [jonchun2000](https://scholar.google.com/citations?user=l-iUHQMAAAAJ&hl=en)
 * Academia.edu: [kenyon.academia.edu/jchun](https://kenyon.academia.edu/jchun)